hahagoutlk/-2468203-Likun.Tang-wrds-stock-analysis/README.md

 ---

 ##  Project Overview
-This project analyzes stock return and risk using WRDS (CRSP) data.
+This project analyzes stock return and risk using WRDS (CRSP) data.The goal is to help beginner investors understand the relationship between risk and return, and how diversification can reduce portfolio risk.

 ---